ethereum-alarm-clock/ethereum-alarm-clock/docs/cli.rst

 transaction cost should be sufficient as this account should always trend upwards as it executes requests and receives payment for them.

+Don't forget to back up the key file!
+Go-Ethereum should have put it in

+* ``/data/ethereum/keystore/``

+and Parity in

+* ``/home/ubuntu/.local/share/io.parity.ethereum/keys/``

 8. Turn it on
 ^^^^^^^^^^^^^